 Passengers wishing to travel on a budget have a few ways they can save.
 Where possible, savings can be made by booking in advance.
 Usually, ÖBB releases its tickets about three to six months in advance to help travelers book their seats.
 Another way of getting cheaper tickets is to target slower trains which require changes along the way.
 The journey may be longer, but often more scenic giving passengers the chance to enjoy the view.
 Lastly, avoid traveling at peak periods since tickets are the most expensive at this time.
 Traveling early in the morning or later in the evening can often offer a reduced fare.

-Travel by train between Vienna, Austria and Milan, Italy is: Partially open.
+Travel between Vienna, Austria and Milan, Italy by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Austria
+International entry status: Entry is partially open for citizens and permanent residents of Austria

-Reentry to Austria is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Entry into Austria is allowed for: Entry is partially open for citizens and permanent residents of Italy

 The government of Austria has imposed these measures to reduce the spread of COVID-19: